Figure 1 – Meridional Section

 SPP Pumps – www.spppumps.com

-SPP Pumps share some of the success they have seen through the use of CFturbo provided by 80/20 Engineering.
+SPP Pumps share some of the success they have seen with centrifugal pump design through the use of CFturbo provided by 80/20 Engineering.

 For more than 130 years SPP Pumps has been a leading manufacturer of centrifugal pumps and associated systems, a global principal in design, supply and servicing of pumps, pump packages and equipment for a wide range of applications and industry sectors.